The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 A rep is the act of gently reverting your focus when your attention deviates.

-And it really is work.Sometimes the thing pulling at your attention is all-consuming (an itch on the tip of your nose).
-Sometimes it’s practical (add eggs to the grocery list).
-Sometimes it’s deeply enticing (a fantasy where you finally impress your crush).
-Often, you won’t feel like letting it go.
+And it really is work.Sometimes the thing pulling at your attention is minor (an itch on the tip of your nose).
+Sometimes it's practical (add eggs to the grocery list).
+Sometimes it's deeply enticing and all-consuming (a fantasy where you finally impress your crush).
+Often, you won't feel like letting it go.

 But when you manage to do so, you get a little better at the practice.
 You get a little stronger.